SEC Info

 Consumer Discretionary Consumer Staples Industrials Basic Materials Utilities

-Note: SEC Info maps these ICB Industries to GICS Sectors, because they are essentially the same.
+Note: SEC Info maps these ICB Industries to GICS Sectors, since they are essentially the same.

 ICB is supported by an independent external advisory committee that is comprised of top industry sector market practitioners.
 It leverages the FTSE Russell governance process, capturing collective perspectives and insights from industry experts around the world.
 Each company is assigned to only one ICB classification at the Subsectors level based on a transparent research process that determines the nature of its business, which includes assessment of revenue-source data and other publicly available information.